Administration SCQF Level 5

 You will prepare and process a range of business documentation, such as agendas, letters, invoices, travel itineraries and petty cash.
 Consistently, you will be developing your organisational skills, learning how to prioritise work and taking initiative to resolve issues and complete projects on time.

-- 4 Standard Grades at 3 or above/4 National 4 at pass, including English
+- Four National 4s at pass, including English

 - A personal statement reflecting your desire to work in this field.